 Duphalac Syrup Dose

 Duphalac syrup is an oral solution that can be swallowed and is sweet in taste.
 It can be taken with food or even without.
 You can even take the syrup mixed with water or fruit juice if you’d like.
-However, it is important to drink a lot of water in the day when taking the syrup.
+However, it is important to drink a lot of water during the day when taking the syrup.
 It can take about 12 hours to 2-3 days to start working.
 When it comes to Duphalac syrup dose, it differs based on age and the cause for taking it.

 As mentioned, the main Duphalac syrup composition is lactulose, which is a laxative.
-This means that while it is safe to have Duphalac syrup used for child, it should be given only under medical supervision and no other way.
+This means that while it is safe to have Duphalac syrup used for children, it should be given only under medical supervision and no other way.

-Duphalac syrup usage for child; the dosage depends on age.
+Duphalac syrup usage for children; the dosage depends on age.
 For infants under one year, the initial dose that is to be given for the first three days is 5 ml a day, and this is to be continued for the maintenance dose as well.
 For children between the ages of 1 to 6, the initial dose and the maintenance dose is to be 5-10ml a day.
 For children between the ages of 7 to 14, the initial dose is 15ml a day, and the maintenance dose is 10-15ml a day.

 Duphalac Syrup side effects

 As this syrup is a laxative, there are some side effects that one should be careful about before taking it.
 Duphalac syrup side effects are a reason why doctors should be consulted before taking it, especially for young children.
 Duphalac is a syrup that should not be taken if you have certain pre-existing conditions.

 Most people do not experience any side effects from the usage of this syrup, however, it is good to be aware of any possible side effects, even if the chances of severe ones occurring are rare.